ldtteam/MinecoloniesWiki/source/items/scantool.md

 ![Scan Tool GUI](../../assets/images/tutorial/scan_tool_gui.png)

-Here you will be able to see the coordinates for the scan you just did and will be able to give your scan a name.
+Here you will be able to see the coordinates for the scan you just did and can change them.
+You will also be able to give your scan a name.
 Use the green arrow if you are ready to save your scan or the red X to cancel the GUI and start over.
-You can click on the Show Resources button to see all the blocks that are in the scan you just did.

-Finally, you can scroll through all the blocks that are in the scan and you even have two options there:
+You can click on the Show Resources button to see all the blocks that are in your scan.
+When scrolling through the blocks that are in your scan, you have two options:

 * Remove, to remove any of the blocks you see in your scan that you don't want in there.
 * Replace, to replace that block with any other block you prefer for that scan.